eBay/ebayui-core/src/components/ebay-tab/README.md

 `fake` | Boolean | No | Whether to use link behavior for tab headings `activation` | String | Yes | whether to use automatic or manual activation when navigating by keyboard, "auto" (default) / "manual"

+> *Note:* When using fake tabs there is no `preventDefault` applied, and therefore the link in the tab heading will work as a normal and navigate to the URL provided in the `href`.

 ## ebay-tab Events

 Event | Data | Description